 MSN POLICY NO. 500-59

 POLICY NAME: Clinical Requirements

 SUBJECT: Clinical Requirements

 EFFECTIVE DATE: January 2018

 POLICY HISTORY

-REVIEWED DATE January 2018, January 2019, January 2020, August 20 20, May 2021, July 2021, May 2022, May 2023
+REVIEWED DATE January 2018, January 2019, January 2020, August 2020, May 2021, July 2021, May 2022, May 2023, June 2024

-REVISED DATE January 2020, August 2020, May 2021, July 2021, May 2022, May 2023
+REVISED DATE January 2020, August 2020, May 2021, July 2021, May 2022, May 2023, June 2024

 PURPOSE

-The School of Nursing recognizes that students in the Master of Science in Nursing Program will have extensive practical experience.
-This policy is to outline the clinical requirements associated with the Master of Science in Nursing Program.
+• gnizes that students in the Master of Science in Nursing Program will have extensive practical experience. clinical requirements associated with the Master of Science in Nursing Program.

-Students in the MSN FNP track will be required to fulfill clinical hours in the following courses:
+Students in the FNP track are required to fulfill clinical hours in the following courses:

+Students in the Nurse Educator track are required to fulfill clinical hours in the following courses:

+- NUR 526 - NUR 527

+All students must have proof of completion of 2000 patient care hours prior to the first clinical experience in either track (see policy 500-58a).
 The specific details of the clinical_experience will be defined for students in the course syllabi.
 As with other clinical settings, the School of Nursing must comply with specified requirements inherent in those facilities.
 Requirements may vary depending on the selection of a site for the clinical experience.

-All students entering the MSN Program will be required to show evidence of meeting the immunization requirements and CPR Certification by the first day of the first course in the program (see Immunization Requirements policy).
+All students entering the MSN Program will be required to show evidence of meeting the immunization requirements and CPR Certification by the first day of the first course in the program (see Immunization

+Requirements policy).
 Students will also be required to complete one initial criminal background check upon admission to the program and annually thereafter.
 Both will be available to facilities that participate in the clinical experience.
-Students will have malpractice coverage through Nurses Service Organization (NSO) of 2,000,000 per occurrence and 5,000,000 aggregate.
-This policy will be purchased by the University and the expense included in the student tuition charges.
+Students will have malpractice insurance through an Internships and Professional Liability policy maintained by CU.
+The coverage is 3,000,000 per occurrence and 6,000,000 aggregate and will be included in the students' tuition.